 Vinyl Siding Manufacturing Is Bad for the Environment

 The Occupational Safety and Health Administration (OSHA) maintains strict workplace exposure limits for employees in vinyl siding plants.
 As vinyl siding ages, it continues to release low levels of the same harmful chemicals that were produced during the manufacturing process.
 Studies are inconclusive as to whether applying vinyl siding to homes causes health problems for residents.
 However, if your house catches fire, the siding will release high levels of lethal chemical vapors.
 Many people die from these fumes in house fires before succumbing to smoke inhalation.

 Recycling post-consumer PVC is both difficult and expensive.
 Recycling plastic typically means polyethylene terephthalate (PETE), the type used to make soda bottles and other household products.
 Most recycling centers will not accept items containing PVC.
-Once siding arrives to the landfill, it is usually burned.
-According to the EPA, PVC incineration "is the largest known source of dioxin emissions in the United States."
+Once siding arrives at the landfill, it is usually burned.
+According to the EPA, PVC incineration is the largest known source of dioxin emissions in the United States.